isha1711/java/README.md

-What are the main features of OOPs?
+What are the main features of OOPs? .
-Compile-Time Polymorphism
+Compile-Time Polymorphism.
-Runtime Polymorphism
+Runtime Polymorphism.
 What are access specifiers?
-What is their significance in OOPs?
+What is their significance in OOPs?.
-What are the advantages and disadvantages of OOPs?
+What are the advantages and disadvantages of OOPs?.
-What other paradigms of programming exist besides OOPs?
+What other paradigms of programming exist besides OOPs?.
-What is the difference between Structured Programming and Object Oriented Programming?
+What is the difference between Structured Programming and Object Oriented Programming?.
-What are the different types of Polymorphism?
+What are the different types of Polymorphism?.
-What is an interface?
+What is an interface?.
 How is an abstract class different from an interface?
-How much memory does a class occupy?
+How much memory does a class occupy?.
-Is it always necessary to create objects from class?
+Is it always necessary to create objects from class?.
-What is the difference between a structure and a class in C++?
+What is the difference between a structure and a class in C++?.
-What are the various types of constructors in C++?
+What are the various types of constructors in C++?.
 What is the virtual function?
 What is pure virtual function?
-What is object-oriented programming (OOP)?
+What is object-oriented programming (OOP)?.
-What are the advantages of using OOP?
+What are the advantages of using OOP?.
-What is encapsulation?
+What is encapsulation?.
-What is inheritance?
+What is inheritance?.
-What is polymorphism?
+What is polymorphism?.
-What is abstraction?
+What is abstraction?.
-What is a class and an object?
+What is a class and an object?.
 What is the difference between abstraction and encapsulation?
 How does polymorphism relate to inheritance?
 Give an example of a real-world scenario where OOP principles would be beneficial.